 TGbe Editor to make the following changes in Subclause 9.4.2.315 (Multi-Link Traffic Indication element) in TGbe D3.0 (paragraph at P294L59):

-The Per-Link Traffic Indication List field is defined in Figure 9-1002as (Per-Link Traffic Indication List field format).
-The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap subfields that correspond to the AIDs of the non-AP MLDs and STAs starting from the bit numbered k of the traffic indication virtual bitmap or the AID bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs and STAs and set to 1, counting from the bit numbered k of:
+(#15089)The Per-Link Traffic Indication List field is defined in Figure 9-1002as (Per-Link Traffic Indication List field format).
+The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap subfield(s) that correspond to the AID(s) of the non-AP MLD(s) and (#16475)non-MLD non-AP STA(s) starting from the bit numbered k of the traffic indication virtual bitmap or the AID bitmap.
+The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfield(s), where l is the number of the bit(s) that correspond to the AID(s) of the non-AP MLD(s) and (#16476)non-MLD non-AP STA(s) and set to 1, counting from the bit numbered k of:

 — the traffic indication virtual bitmap in the Partial Virtual Bitmap subfield of the TIM element that is